 - Start your response to any evidence request by reviewing the guide to key COVID-19 evidence sources to make the most of what little time you or your staff have to find evidence to inform a particular decision

-- Prioritize evidence syntheses, technology assessments and guidelines that have already been prepared using a robust process (as identified in the guide), have been rated as high quality by independent assessors, or have been rated by an experienced team with which you work(and if you don’t have access to an experienced team to conduct quality appraisals, check out our tips for researchers)
+- Prioritize evidence syntheses, technology assessments and guidelines that have already been prepared using a robust process (as identified in the guide), have been rated as high quality by independent assessors, or have been rated by an experienced team with which you work(and if you don’t have access to an experienced team to conduct quality appraisals, check out our interactive flow diagram of resources for researchers)

 - Contextualize the best available research evidence by engaging local experts in interpreting what it means for your context (and don’t just rely on them as a substitute for finding and using the best available research evidence)